infocusp/scaLR/README.md

 4. Evaluation: The trained model is evaluated using the test dataset through calculating metrics such as precision, recall, f1-score, and accuracy.
 Various visualizations such as ROC curve of class annotation, feature rank plots, heatmap of top genes per class, DGE analysis, gene recall curves are generated.

-The following flowchart explains the major steps of the scaLR pipeline.
+The following flowchart explains the major steps of the scaLR platform.

 ![image.jpg](Schematic-of-scPipeline.jpg)